do-community/cloud_haiku/README.md

+Hi, I have forked the project as testing
 # Welcome to Cloud Haiku

 Cloud Haiku is an open-source repository that collects haikus about the cloud and cloud technology and publishes these haikus to its website.